Art-Sells/Arells/Build-Notes.md

 - Save VavityCodeBase architecture Offline (for testing) and online version (for deployment)

 ### Home
-arells
+Slogan
-    [ Slogan
+    [ Logo
         [ chart ]
         [ Login ]
+      powered by
     ]
-powered by
-- Change color scheme (for modals also) to Purpple
+- Change color scheme (for modals also) to Purple
 - Make slogan larger
 - Chart:
 - - Left